Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: Theoretical background

 \section{Theoretical background}

 Our analysis to distinguish different states is based on identifying differences in the correlation matrix of observables listed in section \ref{sec:data}.
-In section \ref{sec:cormat} we define the way in which we are calculating the correlation matrices. \\ To identify non-stationarity in the time series of these matrices we will use a distance measure and a clustering algorithm.
+In section \ref{sec:cormat} we define the way in which we are calculating the correlation matrices.

+To identify non-stationarity in the time series of these matrices we will use a distance measure and a clustering algorithm.
 These are introduced in section \ref{sec:clustering}.